US Energy Supply and Demand

 Source: U.S. Department of Transportation, Federal Highway Administration, Highway Statistics 2010

-US electricity generation is expected to grow from 3.7 trillion kilowatthours in 2015 to 4558 kilowatthours in 2035.
+US electricity generation is expected to grow from 3.7 trillion kilowatthours in 2015 to 4558 trillion kilowatthours in 2035.
+Visit the webpage US electricity explained - Sources and profiles

 Growth in electricity use for computers, office equipment, and electrical appliances in the residential and commercial sectors is partially offset by improved efficiency in these and other, more traditional electrical applications, by the effects of demand-side management programs, and by slower growth in electricity demand for some applications, such as air conditioning.

-Most capacity additions over the next 10 years are natural-gas-fired plants, increasing the natural gas share to 26 percent and lowering the coal share to 20 percent in 2035.
-Nuclear and renewable generation increase as new plants are built stimulated by Federal tax incentives and rising fossil fuel prices.
-The nuclear generation (about 9 percent of total electricity supply in 2012) is projected to remain at about 9 percent in 2035.
-Generation from renewable resources is expected to rise from 8 percent in 2012 to 16 percent in 2035.
+Most capacity additions over the next 10 years are renewables and natural gas, increasing the natural gas share to 26 percent and lowering the coal share to under 20 percent.
+The nuclear generation (about 9 percent of total electricity supply in 2012) is projected to remain at about 9 percent in 2050.

 Did You Know?